 The assessment for the courses will be based on continuous assessment (CA) and examination.
 The CA component will consist of individual and group essays and projects.
-It may also include class participation and in-class tests.
+It may also include class participation, presentation, assignment, quiz and in-class tests.

 The programme is offered on both full time and part time basis and can be completed within 1 and 1.5 academic years respectively.

-All classes are conducted at NTU’s main campus, One-North campus or Novena Campus.
+All classes are conducted at NTU’s main campus/One-North campus/Novena campus.

 Trimester Calendar (Subjected to changes)